ckb-js/lumos/docusaurus/docs/run-lumos-on-web.md

 sidebar_position: 2
 ---

-# Now lumos can run on browser
+# Now Lumos Can Run in A Web Browser
 ### TL;DR

 Lumos was originally run on NodeJS only.
 To run on browser, we replaced native indexer with ckb-indexer, added BI which is a big number library, and a series of other upgrades.